Residence Permit in Bulgaria - Guide for 2021

 Bulgarian residence visas are usually issued depending on the status of the applicant.
 The National Migration Directorate will issue residence visas for foreign employees, freelancers, and retirees.
 The long-term or extended residence visa has a variable validity period with a maximum period of one year.
 The long-term EU residence permit has a validity period of five years and can be renewed.

 The last type of residence permit is permanent and is the main step to obtain Bulgarian citizenship.
-In order to apply for a permanent residence permit, a foreign citizen must first obtain a Bulgarian extended residence permit.
+In order to apply for a permanent residence permit in 2021, a foreign citizen must first obtain a Bulgarian extended residence permit.